The UK’s 12 sided £1 goes global!

 Sign up today at: www.changechecker.org/app

-A common query we’ve been hearing at Change Checker HQ comes from people asking about variations in their 12 sided £1 coins.
+Since their introduction in 2017, a common query we get is people asking about variations in their 12 sided £1 coins.

-Having read David Groom’s fascinating articles in the April and May issues of Coin News, we’ve found the key facts which explain these variations, what to look for and why they might have occurred.
+Having read David Groom’s fascinating articles in Coin News Magazine, we’ve found the key facts which explain these variations, what to look for, and why they might have occurred.

 Of course, having such a high mintage figure must lead to varieties in design and quality of striking, however in the Coin News examination of just 40 randomly selected 12 sided £1 coins, an extraordinary number of varieties appeared…